Premier League: Watch every game of midweek Matchweek 21 fixtures on Sky Sports and stream with no contract on NOW

 There is another full midweek round of Premier League fixtures this week - and you can watch every match live on Sky Sports.

-The action starts on Tuesday January 6 with a crucial fixture at the bottom of the table as 18th-placed West Ham host 17th-placed Nottingham Forest with four points separating the sides.
-Kick-off at the London Stadium is 8pm.

-There are then EIGHT matches on Wednesday January 7.
-Six matches kick-off at 7.30pm, including the west London derby between Fulham and managerless Chelsea.
+After West Ham lost at home to Nottingham Forest on Tuesday night, there are EIGHT more matches on Wednesday January 7.
+Six matches kick-off at 7.30pm, including the west London derby between Fulham and Chelsea.

 - Live football today and this week on Sky Sports